astropy/astroplan/docs/tutorials/scheduling.rst

             scorer = Scorer(blocks,self.observer, self.schedule, global_constraints=self.constraints)
             score_array = scorer.create_score_array(self.time_resolution)
             # now we have an array with the scores for all of the blocks at intervals of time_resolution
+            # the scores may range from zero to one, but we only care if they are greater than zero
+            # a different scheduler may consider which blocks have higher scores than others

             # we want to start from the beginning and start scheduling
             current_time = self.schedule.start_time